Ignatian Spirituality Project

 - Forming relationships: with the women who participate in our retreats and Grounded in God; with the social service providers where these women currently live; and amongst ourselves as team members.

 Team members include women who have come through ISP as participants, Holy Trinity parishioners, and women from other parishes and the community.
 Women from any faith tradition are welcome, recognizing the program's rootedness in Ignatian spirituality.

 To submit a volunteer application, please visit the ISP website.

-Parishioners at Holy Trinity also support ISP by knitting prayer shawls, responding to requests for hospitality bags, and through a Social Justice grant.
+Parishioners at Holy Trinity also support ISP by knitting prayer shawls, writing cards to women on retreat, and through a Social Justice grant.

 To learn more about the DC women's team, please contact Liz McCloskey at firstname.lastname@example.org.